Skip to main content

 The ratings encourage excellence, innovation and continuous improvement.

 If we give a minor or major non-conformance rating, we monitor and work more closely with the provider until they show that they’ve fixed the issues in a lasting way.
-To find out more about how we work with and monitor providers, see Provider supervision
+To find out more about how we work with and monitor providers, see Provider supervision.

 Exceeding

-We consider giving an exceeding rating when a residential home conforms with all 7 strengthened Quality Standards.
+We consider giving an exceeding rating when a residential home conforms with all 7 strengthened Quality Standards and meets the exceeding rating criteria.
 We ask the provider if they want us to consider them for an exceeding rating.
-If they do, we ask them to respond to an extra 3 criteria.
-These measure performance above conformance with the strengthened Quality Standards.
+If they do, we ask them to respond to the following extra 3 criteria:

 Was this page useful?